coodoo-io/coodoo-app-config/README.md

 	</dependency>
    ```

-3. Define your Configurations
+2. Define your Configurations

-   Create an emum that implements `AppConfigKey` located in the `io.coodoo.appconfig.boundary` package and name it whatever you want.
+   Create an emum that implements `AppConfigKey` and name it whatever you want.

    ```java